aprilspeight/workshops/_docs/Southern/2-create-a-scene.md

 Whether you are creating a whole world or just placing one model into a web page you need a scene to contain the world or model, a camera to view it, a light to illuminate it, and at least one viewable object as a model.

 Use the code snippets below to create the scene for the landmark.
+Before you begin, delete the code that's currently in the sandbox.

 ## Basic Scene Syntax

 The code below reflects the basic syntax needed to create a Babylon.js scene.
+All code added from this step forward will be added before `return scene;`.

 ```javascript
 var createScene = function () {